Psychology/Neuroscience Experiments

 Core features

-In the visual method make experiments in any spreadsheet app.
+In the visual method make experiments in any spreadsheet app (Google Sheets allows dropdowns and quick docs).
 Options allow for any MATLAB expression, generating combinations, repetition, randomization, dependent expressions, conditional expressions, different trial structures (intros, breaks, syncs, etc.), and more.
 Alternatively use the coding method in a MATLAB script if you prefer.

 Organize experiments in terms of objects from a library of object types.
 Any object works anywhere in any experiment.